 The rejection rate for mail-in ballots in 2016 was about 6.4%.

-Um apparently defying another Supreme Court order, Justice Leto's order to segregate those ballots.
+In Pennsylvania, obviously, Kathy Buchvar changing all the rules at the last second, apparently defying another Supreme Court order, Justice Leto's order to segregate those ballots.

 In Wisconsin, the idea of Milwaukee County election workers filling in missing addresses on the certification envelope and allowing those ballots to be illegally cured and inspected before the deadline.

-Um those are some of the major issues.
+Those are some of the major issues.

 I mean, that's a point.

-Yeah, the job of investigating is demanding is time consuming.
+Yeah, the job of investigating is demanding, is time-consuming.

 The clock is ticking.

-And so electors are being uh selected by uh the states, and you know, in less than a week, of course, the electoral college meets.
+And, you know, in less than a week, of course, the Electoral College meets.

-Well, that would be next Monday, but even Ruth Bader Ginsberg had really said the drop dead date is Congress on January 6th, and then inauguration day scheduled for the 20th.
+But even Ruth Bader Ginsburg had really said the drop-dead date is Congress on January 6th.

 So that's the core question.